avetichamp/docker-demo/README.md

 # Aveti Tutorials
-Enjoy tutorials to increase you skill
+Enjoy tutorials to increase your skill
 ## Deploy Spring Boot App in docker
 Steps
 - Build jar with maven